Hum Pashto 1

 Hum Pashto 1 is a Pakistani Pashto satellite television station in Pakistan.
-The channel broadcasts 24 hours a day, providing variety of shows, dubbed Urdu Hum TV dramas to Pashto language and entertainment programs to the Pashtun population of Pakistan.
+The channel broadcasts 24 hours a day, providing variety of shows, dubbed Urdu Hum TV dramas to Pashto language and entertainment programs to the Pashtun population of Pakistan and Afghanistan.
 Hum Pashto 1 delivers first run musical shows with the purpose of entertainment as well as hunting the talent.

 The main office of Hum Pashto 1 is located in Islamabad, Pakistan.
 It also has smaller regional offices in Peshawar and Quetta.